Vitamin B12 Recommendations

 If you have a regular source of B12, skip to Step 2.
-If you have not had a regular source of B12 for some time, buy a bottle of 1,000 µg (or greater) B12 tablets.
+If you have not had a regular source of B12 for some time, buy a bottle of 1,000 µg (or greater) of cyanocobalamin B12 tablets.

 Chew 2,000 µg once a day, for 2 weeks.
 You can break the remaining tablets in half or quarters for Step #2.
 It's okay to take more than recommended.
 Then follow the advice under Step #2.

 In rare case, someone might have an acne-like response to such large doses of vitamin B12.
 If that happens to you, skip to Step 2 and opt for one of the lower dose regimens.